MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 - **Entity lookup:** Allows technicians to choose a Dynamics 365 record.
 In the inspection designer interface, admins must select an entity and a field to display.
 For a chosen entity, the **Name** field and mandatory fields are the entity attributes that can be displayed in the lookup.
 Entity lookup respects security roles of signed-in user, meaning some entities and records may not be displayed.

-  - Add filters to filter the records displayed in the entity-lookup options.
-For example, if an entity-lookup inspection question was created for the bookable resource record type, you can further filter the list of bookable resources to ones with resource type set to *User* to remove subcontractors and machines from the list.
+  - Add filters to review the records displayed in the entity-lookup options.
+For example, an entity-lookup inspection question that's created for the bookable resource record type.
+You can filter the list of bookable resources to ones with the resource type set to *User* to remove subcontractors and machines from the list.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of an inspection version, showing filter conditions.](./media/Lookupfilter1.png)